myopark/Cocolevio/README.md

 https://s3.amazonaws.com/cocolevio-public/InterviewQuestionExample.PNG

-Question: Given a set of data with a company name, quantity, and price and N as in how much they have to sell to these companies.
+Question: Given a set of data with a company name, quantity, and price and N (how much material that company has to sell).
 What is the maximum profit each company can gain selling to the other companies?

 Assumptions: No negative values.
 Quantity is how much each company wants at that price.